bobbleheed/Klipper_Configurations/Voron V2, 300/README.md

-All three configuration files were taken from the configuration pages of their respective repositories.
+These configuration files were taken from the appropriate configuration pages of their respective repositories.
 They have since been edited to work with my own machine's configuration.

 Before using on your own printer please read up on the projects they are from and develop an understanding for whether they are suitable for use on your own machine.